yashsrivastavv/A.I_face_detector_using-python/README.md

 **This is a python script that gets access to your camera and detects faces of different people in one frame and capture and store them at specific folder**

 Steps:
-_Install the requirements.txt file.
+-Install the requirements.txt file.
-_Then run the python script.
+  -Then run the python script.

 Requirements:
-_You need to install python 3.9 from https://www.python.org/
-_Install all the repositories through **pip** using command prompt.
+-You need to install python 3.9 from https://www.python.org/ -Install all the repositories through **pip** using command prompt.